CQCL/pytket-docs/manual/manual_circuit.rst

 ..     # temp.rename_units({b[1] : a[0]})
 ..     # circ.append(temp)

-To change which units get unified, we could use :py:meth:`Circuit.rename_units` as seen before, but in the case where we just want to append a subcircuit like a gate, we can do this with :py:meth:`Circuit.add_circuit`.
+To change which units get unified, we could use :py:meth:`Circuit.rename_units` as seen before.

+In the case where we just want to append a subcircuit like a gate, we can do this with :py:meth:`Circuit.add_circuit`.

 .. jupyter-execute::